Swampoodle (Washington, D.C.): Present

-Today the area is occupied primarily by office complexes, rail yards serving Union Station, the Government Publishing Office and Gonzaga College High School, a legacy of its original settlers.
+Today, the area is occupied primarily by office complexes, rail yards serving Union Station, the Government Publishing Office and Gonzaga College High School, a legacy of its original settlers.
 It is surrounded by some of the original dwellings, particularly in the Near Northeast section to the east of Delaware Avenue.
 Jackson Alley is no longer known as such.
-On the west side of North Capitol, it is under the Government Printing Office Building.
+On the west side of North Capitol Street, it is under the Government Printing Office Building.
 On the east side of North Capitol, it is now known as G Place NE.

 The neighborhood got some press after a play about it, Swampoodle by Tom Swift, debuted in 2011.
 It was produced by Solas Nua with support from the Ireland-based Performance Corporation to help combat stereotypes about the Irish.
 It consists of colorful, disparate stories about life in the predominantly Irish neighborhood.

 Since 2007, the neighborhood has been included in the rebranded "NoMa" which stands for "North of Massachusetts Avenue."
 It is served by the NoMa – Gallaudet University Metro station and Union Station.

 The Capitol Hill Restoration Society (CHRS) has begun walking tours of four square blocks of the neighborhood that remains today between F and H Streets NE and 2nd and 4th Streets NE.
 CHRS is proposing to expand the Capitol Hill Historic District to include these blocks as part of their Beyond the Boundaries initiative.